ReScience/rescience.github.io/05-FAQ.md

 believes shouldn't matter, and see if the scientific conclusions are affected or not.

-Replication verifies that a computation was recorded with enough detail that it can be analyzed later or by someone else.
-Reproduction explores which details matter for reaching a specific scientific conclusion.
-A reproduction attempt makes sense only if replication succeeds.
-Otherwise, if reproduction fails, you cannot trace back the differences in the results to the underlying code and data.
+Reproduction verifies that a computation was recorded with enough detail that it can be analyzed later or by someone else.
+Replication explores which details matter for reaching a specific scientific conclusion.
+A replication attempt is most useful if reproducibility has already been verified.
+Otherwise, if replication fails, leads to different conclusions, you cannot trace back the differences in the results to the underlying code and data.

-In the ideal world, the replicability of computational studies would be checked automatically before publication.
-In the real world, most published studies do not even claim to be replicable, because the code or the input data are not made public.
-Re**Science** publications supply the missing pieces, and thus restore replicability.
+In the ideal world, the reproducibility of computational studies would be checked automatically before publication.
+In the real world, most published studies do not even claim to be reproducible, because the code or the input data are not made public.
+Given this situation, a Re**Science** publication provides two important services: by replicating the original work, it provides an independent implementation of the original computational protocol, and by making this new implementation public, it is reproducible and thus a safer basis for future research to build on.

 ## Are there any publication fees?